-A new version of SKAdNetwork was announced at Apple’s WWDC 2022, which took place back in June.
+A new version of SKAdNetwork was announced at Apple’s WWDC 2022.
 Alongside this new version, Apple introduced a plethora of new features during the conference.
 The main focus of the updates is to send more data to marketers, publishers, and developers alike while guaranteeing users’ privacy.
 So, let’s dive into the mobile attribution sea, explore what improvements were made, and how they are going to change the industry going forward.
 This is definitely a must-read if you are looking to ace your iOS campaigns.

 The main changes in SKAdNetwork 4.0 include: